kenatiod/MUT/Understanding Machine Understanding.md

 Yeung, K., Howes, A., & Pogrebna, G. (2020).
 AI governance by human rights-centred design, deliberation and oversight: An end to ethics washing.
 In M. Dubber, F. Pasquale, & S. Das (Eds.), The Oxford handbook of ethics of AI.
 Oxford University Press.

 ________________

 ## Appendix A7 -- Fostering Effective Human-AI Teaming

 The rapid advancement of Artificial Intelligence (AI) technologies in recent years has led to growing interest in human-AI teaming - the close collaboration between humans and AI systems to achieve shared goals.
 As AI becomes increasingly sophisticated and ubiquitous, it is moving beyond being a mere tool to becoming a teammate that works alongside humans in complex problem-solving and decision-making.
-This appendix explores the latest research and best practices for enabling effective human-AI teaming, with a focus on key topics such as explainable AI, human-in-the-loop learning, and collaborative decision-making.
+This appendix explores the latest research and best practices for enabling effective human-AI teaming, with a focus on topics such as explainable AI, human-in-the-loop learning, and collaborative decision-making.
 The goal is to provide an overview of the state-of-the-art in human-AI teaming and highlight important considerations for designing AI systems that can work synergistically with human partners.

 ### A7.1 -- The Need for Effective Human-AI Teaming

 Traditional AI systems have often been developed with a focus on standalone performance, without much consideration for how they will interact with human users.
 However, as AI is increasingly deployed in high-stakes domains such as healthcare, finance, and transportation, there is a growing recognition that AI systems need to be designed from the ground up for effective teaming with humans.
-Some key reasons why human-AI teaming is important include:
+Some reasons why human-AI teaming is important include:

-- Complementary strengths: Humans and AI have different but complementary strengths.
+- **Complementary strengths**: Humans and AI have different but complementary strengths.
 Humans excel at tasks requiring common sense reasoning, contextual understanding, and ethical judgment, while AI systems can rapidly process large amounts of data, identify complex patterns, and make predictions.
 Combining the strengths of humans and AI can lead to better outcomes than either alone.

-- Overcoming limitations: Both humans and AI systems have their own limitations and biases.
+- **Overcoming limitations**: Both humans and AI systems have their own limitations and biases.
 Humans are prone to cognitive biases and have limited information processing capacity, while AI systems can be brittle, opaque, and biased by the data they are trained on.
 Human-AI teaming can help overcome the limitations of each by enabling cross-checking and collaborative decision-making.

-- Enhancing trust and adoption: For AI systems to be effectively used in practice, humans need to trust and accept their outputs.
+- **Enhancing trust and adoption**: For AI systems to be effectively used in practice, humans need to trust and accept their outputs.
 Opaque, unaccountable AI systems can lead to user frustration and resistance.
 Designing AI for human teaming, with considerations like explainability and human oversight, can enhance trust and adoption.

-- Regulatory and ethical needs: In many domains, there are regulatory requirements and ethical principles that necessitate meaningful human involvement in AI-assisted decision making.
+- **Regulatory and ethical needs**: In many domains, there are regulatory requirements and ethical principles that necessitate meaningful human involvement in AI-assisted decision making.
 For example, the European Union's General Data Protection Regulation (GDPR) specifies a right to explanation for decisions made by automated systems.
 Human-AI teaming is important for meeting these requirements.

 ### A7.2 -- Foundations of Human-AI Teaming

 Human-AI teaming builds upon a rich body of work on human-human and human-automation teaming (Amershi et al., 2019).
-Some key theoretical foundations that inform the design of human-AI teams include:
+Some theoretical foundations that inform the design of human-AI teams include:

 - **Joint activity theory**: This theory, originating from studies of human-human collaboration, emphasizes that effective teamwork requires establishing common ground, maintaining coordination, and repairing breakdowns.
 These principles also apply to human-AI teams, highlighting the need for AI systems to communicate their status and rationale to human teammates (Klein et al., 2004).